serope/euler/README.md

 # euler_rpi
-These are some attempts at solving [Project Euler](https://projecteuler.net) puzzles on a Raspberry Pi (though they can be compiled on anything).
-They aren't elegant, fast, or well-organized, but they work, and their code is somewhat readable.
+These are some attempts at solving [Project Euler](https://projecteuler.net) puzzles in C, written on a Raspberry Pi (though they can be compiled on anything).
+They aren't elegant or fast, but they work, and their code are somewhat organized.
 Listed below are some example run times on a Pi 3 Model B when executed with the `time` command, with and without optimization.

 ## Checklist